Margaret Josephs: Early life and education

-Josephs was born in Elizabeth, New Jersey to Hungarian immigrants and raised in Westchester, New York.
+Josephs was born in Elizabeth, New Jersey to Hungarian immigrants and raised in Mahopac, New York.
 She graduated from FIT with a degree in fashion design.
 Afterwards, she worked in New York's Garment Center as a dress designer.
 While working here, she was inspired by the prints and fabrics she worked with which later influenced her own line.
 After the birth of her son, she decided to establish her own line of decoupage home accessories.

 Career

-Josephs launched Macbeth Collection in 1999 after realizing the popularity of her decoupage metal buckets and accessories.
+Josephs launched Macbeth Collection in 1999, after realizing the popularity of her decoupage metal buckets and accessories.
 It has successfully transitioned into a lifestyle brand including tech, clothing and fashion accessories.

 According to Women's Wear Daily, Joseph's brand, the MacBeth Collection was sued for copyright infringement by popular brand Vineyard Vines.

-In August 2017, it was announced Josephs had joined the cast of The Real Housewives of New Jersey for the series eighth season, which premiered on October 4, 2017.
+In August 2017, it was announced Josephs had joined the cast of The Real Housewives of New Jersey for its eighth season, which premiered on October 4, 2017.